About the Alcohol Education Trust

-To support parents, carers, teachers and community leaders to keep young people safe around alcohol and to reduce negative risk taking.
+To support parents, carers, teachers & community leaders to keep young people safe around alcohol and other substances and to reduce negative risk taking.

 What we do

-As young people begin to navigate the world of parties, pubs, clubs, festivals and independence, we equip young adults with the knowledge, awareness and strategies needed to stay safer around alcohol and drugs.
+As young adults begin to navigate the world of parties, pubs, clubs, festivals and independence, we equip them with the knowledge, awareness and strategies needed to stay safer around alcohol and drugs.